with

 This is the essence and genius of strip building theory.

-Everybody kinda knows this, and yet nowhere have I seen it stated clearly.
+Everybody kinda knows this, and yet, nowhere have I seen it clearly stated.
 The assumption is that you will have problems aligning strip edges and you'll just have to deal with it.

-Perhaps I see the beauty of the strip building method, brightly, because as a sculptor I had to struggle with materials like clay and plaster trying to impose a shape on these formless materials.
-Where with strip building, in a simple stroke, the strips create this perfect surface for me.
+Perhaps I see the beauty of the strip building method, more clearly, because as a sculptor I had to struggle with materials like clay and plaster trying to impose a shape on these formless materials.
+Where, with strip building, in a simple stroke, the strips create this perfect "fair" surface for me.

-It reminds me of the scene in "Cast Away" when Tom Hank's character is alone in the banquet room after his rescue from the desert island and he looks at the butane candle lighter, and lights it a few times.
+It reminds me of the scene in the movie "Cast Away", when Tom Hank's character is alone in the banquet room after his rescue from the desert island and he looks at the butane candle lighter, and lights it a few times.
 You know he's thinking about how he struggled and bloodied his hands trying to make fire.
-Well I've bloodied my hands struggling to create a smooth regular surface and I appreciate how quickly and easily strip building does this.
+Well I've bloodied my hands struggling to create a smooth fair surface with formless materials and I appreciate how quickly and easily strip building does this.

 NOTHING YOU DO WILL BENEFIT THIS PROJECT MORE AND ELIMINATE EXTRA WORK than taking all the time you need to insure each strip edge is aligned with the previous strip and each strip is in contact and remains in contact with the forms.
 If you do this, your hull will start off FAIR and you will need to do very little work to finish it!
 I cannot emphasize this enough.